usmansbk/math-magicians/README.md

 ![screenshot](./app_screenshot.jpeg)

 "Math magicians" is a website for all fans of mathematics.
-It allows users to make simple calculations and react a random math-releted quote.
+It allows users to make simple calculations and read a random math-releted quote.

 ## Built With